What’s The Future of Project Management in 2024 and beyond?

 Hybrid project management (or how we always did it)

-One of the project management trends we are seeing is the acceptance that hybrid management approaches are the way forward.
+One of the project management trends we are seeing is the acceptance that a tailored approach is the way forward.
+In other words, we don’t need to label it as hybrid project management, ‘wagile’ or ‘agifall’ or flexible project management or anything else.

-I think hybrid project management has been around for ages.
-It’s certainly something I’ve used: ongoing iterations for development with significant customer involvement in the deliverables at all stages, but managed within a waterfall governance structure and life cycle.
+Tailoring the approach that you use is professional judgement and is what project managers have done for ages.
+It’s certainly something I’ve used: for example ongoing iterations for development with significant customer involvement in the deliverables at all stages, but managed within a waterfall governance structure and life cycle.

 Frankly, hybrid isn’t new.
-We don’t need to call it ‘wagile’ or ‘agifall’ to know that tailoring an approach to best fit the needs of the project is good thing.
+We don’t need to call it anything specific to know that tailoring an approach to best fit the needs of the project is good thing.

 Having said that, the perceived rise of hybrid project management is good news because:

-• Most large organizations aren’t geared up to run their whole operation in an agile way.
+- Most large organizations aren’t geared up to run their whole operation in an

 And we wonder why we can’t respond to change fast enough.